NSW, Australia

 Healing the fragmented self after trauma with Janina Fisher (Full Video)

-and metaphoric ideas.
+Sandplay, " a concretely defined somatosensory space within which to share through miniature figures and metaphoric ideas.
 The sand provides a tactile, soothing experience.
 Miniature figures provide the nonverbal words and symbols through which safe expression may occur."

 Lyles, M., Homeyer, L. E., Yasenik, L. A., & Goodyear-Brown, P. (2024).
 Safety in sand and symbols: Polyvagal shifts in the sand tray.
 In Polyvagal power in the playroom (1st ed., pp. 192–207).
 Routledge.